- what information we collect

 Want to change the communications you get from us?

-To make changes to the type of communications you get from us and how often you get it, please contact us here or call our supporter care team on 0845 077 0777.
+To make changes to the type of communications you get from us and how often you get it, please log in to your account here or contact our Supporter Care Team on firstname.lastname@example.org or 0845 077 0777.

 What is in this policy?